Peer Mentorship

 Program Details

-• Meet each week with an upper-class Career Identity Mentor
+• Meet each week with an Longhorn Career Peer Mentor

 • Time commitment: one-two hours per week for 12 weeks